Sada Yacco: Europe

 After sailing back to London on November 7 and boarding a steamer, "finally, at eight o'clock on the morning of Monday, January 1, 1901, after a voyage of nearly two months, more than a year and a half after they had left Japan, they dropped anchor in Kobe."

 Second tour schedule

 "On April 10, Otojiro and Yakko boarded the luxury six-thousand-ton Sanuki-maru with their new troupe.
 There were now twenty actors plus Raikichi", including five women (a former member of an all-female acting troupe, Yakko's niece Tsuru Koyama, Kamekichi's relative Tane Hamada, and two other geisha), "along with musicians, dressers and hairdressers.
 A theatre critic named Tohi Shunsho accompanied them, intending to spend his time studying and researching foreign drama.
-They stopped in Singapore, Penang, and Colombo, steamed across the Red Sea and the Mediterranean, and stopped over at Marseilles.
+They stopped in Singapore, Penang, and Colombo, steamed across the Red Sea and the Mediterranean, and stopped over at Marseille.
 At 6:00 AM on June 4 they dropped anchor at Tilbury Docks at the mouth of the Thames, on the edge of London."

 June 18 to the end of August, 1901: